veracity/veracity-documentation/tutorials/nodejs-webapp-ts/2-development-environment.md

 Every project starts with an empty development environment.
 In this tutorial we will build our application using Microsofts excellent [Visual Studio Code](https://code.visualstudio.com/) as our Interactive Development Environment (IDE).
 It has full support for TypeScript and Git out of the box which is ideal for our project.
 Allthough this tutorial will use Visual Studio Code (VSCode) you are free to use any IDE you want (including notepad if you are so inclined).
 The code will work regardless.

-Before we begin lets list the essential features our application will provide:
+Before we begin let's list the essential features our development environment should support:

-- Allow users to authenticate and view basic information about themselves.
-- Call the Veracity services API to get additional information.
-- Handle single-sign-out correctly when users log out.
+- Write TypeScript and export it to vanilla JavaScript we can run on node.
-- Written with type safety using TypeScript.
+- Debugging with breakpoints and inspection.
-- Bundled for production as a vanilla JavaScript application.
+- Linting our code so that structure and basic formatting is consistent and small errors are avoided.

 To set up our IDE we first download and install VSCode from [https://code.visualstudio.com/](https://code.visualstudio.com/).
 Then we must install NodeJS from [https://nodejs.org/](https://nodejs.org/).